grandhack/pibroadcast/README.md

 # Pi Broadcast

 Pi Broadcast was built to utilize Raspberry Pi’s to play a continual slide show and automatically detect when a live broadcast has begun and switch the video feed from slide show to video feed.
+The clients detect when the server has started a broadcast, and switch feeds automatically.
+Once the broadcast is concluded on the server and the feed is turned off, the clients switch back to the slideshow automatically.
+If at anytime the live feed is dropped on a client, the slideshow is always running in the background and will be seen instead of a plain desktop or error screen.

 This has been written to work on the [x86](https://www.raspberrypi.org/downloads/raspberry-pi-desktop/) and [ARM](https://www.raspberrypi.org/downloads/raspbian/) architecture of Raspbian.

 Pi Broadcast was written in ***BASH***

-The clients will play the video at the same time based on the UDP protocol.
+The clients will play the video at the same time.
 You can run an unlimited amount of clients.
-Any number of clients that can detect/play a UDP broadcast can be used.
+Any number of clients that can detect/play a RTMP broadcast can be used.
 It was tested with VLC on (IOS/MacOS/Windows 10/Android).

 The omxplayer (at the time) was the only player specifically designed to take advantage of the pi’s decoder chipset.
-It was tested on Pi 3 / 3B+ / Pi Zero W.
+It was tested on Pi 3 / 3B+ / Pi Zero W and Raspbian x86.

 The slide show (utilizing feh) is built upon standard graphic images (JPEG/PNG/TIFF/GIF).
 The images are downloaded from the server upon boot.
-The pictures can be pushed from the server manually, or from the client manually.
-The slideshows can be individualized to each client based on name (EntrancePi1/2/3 will play a different slide show then EastPi1 and WestPi2).
+The pictures can be pushed from the server manually, or downloaded to the client manually.
+The slideshows can be individualized to each client based on name (EntrancePi1/2/3) will play a different slide show then EastPi1 and WestPi2.

 Server and Clients are driven by Whiptail menus.
 To begin, open a terminal window and the menu should automatically run.
 If it does not, or you are running a headless server run:
 ```